 Good art asks questions, bad art gives answers.

-Art, at its best, allows this kind of intermediate space as source of origin for the new, the different, the expansion – both inside and outside.
+Art, at its best, allows this kind of intermediate space as source of origin for the new, the unknown, the expansion – both inside and outside.

-My art writing is not involved in any more “discourse production”, classical “review” or the irrelevance of curatorial rhetoric, but rather is a way to ask fundamental questions about art, life, human being and beyond.
+My art writing is not involved in any unnecessary “discourse production”, classical “review” or the irrelevance of curatorial rhetoric, but rather a way of exploring big questions of life through art, immersion and dialogue.